salesforce-marketingcloud/sfmc-postman/updating.md

     ![Merge changes screenshot](images/merge-changes.png)

-3. If the main collection has changes, you'll see a yellow banner with a **Pull Changes** link.∏ Click the link
+3. If the main collection has changes, you'll see a yellow banner with a **Pull Changes** link.
+Click the link

     ![Pull changes screenshot](images/pull-changes.png)